 Without those meals in the summer, many kids go hungry.

 Summertime should be a stress-free time full of food, friends and fun.
 Free summer meals can help.
-Help spread the word.
-For information about meal sites in (Community Name), visit (website) or contact (Sponsor Name/phone/email)
+Please spread the word.
+For information about meal sites in [Community Name], visit [website] or contact [sponsor name/phone/email].

 FOR IMMEDIATE RELEASE

-“We know that many (Community Name), children rely on school meals during the academic year,” said (quote mayor, superintendent or summer meal sponsor).
-“In the summer, family budgets are stretched tight.
-These meals help fill that nutritional gap so kids return to school healthy and ready to learn in the fall.”
+“We know that many [Community Name] children rely on school meals during the academic year,” said [mayor, superintendent or summer meals sponsor].
+“In the summer, family budgets are stretched tight and so these meals help fill that nutritional gap so kids return to school healthy and ready to learn in the fall.”

-The meals are available to all (Community Name) children 18 years of age and under.
-Parents are not required to complete an application, nor provide identification for their children to receive meals, according to federal rules.
+The meals are available to all [Community Name] children 18 years of age and under.
+At “open sites,” parents are not required to complete an application, nor provide identification for their children to receive meals, according to federal rules.
 The meals must meet USDA nutrition standards, which call for protein, fruits and vegetables, juice or milk and low-fat, low-sugar options.

 In addition to providing free, healthy meals, these programs also offer an opportunity for children 18 years and younger to play together, engage in enrichment activities, hone their academic skills and be better prepared when they return to school in September.

-In July 2016, New Jersey’s summer meals programs reached just 21 percent of children who received free- or low-cost school lunch during the 2015-16 school year, according to a recent report by Advocates for Children of New Jersey.
+In July 2017, New Jersey’s summer meals programs reached about one-quarter of children who received free- or reduced-price school lunch, according to data compiled by Advocates for Children of New Jersey.

 Summer should be a stress-free time full of food, friends and fun.
 Free summer meals can help!
-Any child or teen age 18 and under can get free healthy meals at safe locations across the area.
+Any child or teen ages 18 and under can get free healthy meals at safe locations across the area.
 Many meals sites also offer learning and recreational activities so your kids can stay active and spend time with friends.
 Free summer meals can help families stretch tight summer food budgets.
-Contact (sponsor name/email/phone or provide web url with site) A message from [sponsors].
+Contact [sponsor name/email/phone or provide web URL with site].
+A message from [sponsors].

 Summer should be a stress-free time full of food, friends and fun.
 But when school’s out, families can’t count on their kids eating meals at school.
 That stretches already tight family food budgets even more.
 Free summer meals can help!
 With free summer meals, any child or teen 18 and under can get healthy meals at safe locations just like during the school year.
 There is no application needed.
-Just go to (Website) or call 1-XXX-XXX-XXX to learn more and find a site near you.
-The free summer meals programs helps families provide their children with healthy meals in a safe, supervised place.
+Just go to [website] or call 1-XXX-XXX-XXX to learn more and find a site near you.
+The free summer meals programs help families provide their children with healthy meals in a safe, supervised place.
 They are also a great opportunity for kids to spend time with friends.
-Contact (sponsor name/email/phone or provide website with meals site locations) A message from [sponsors].
+Contact [sponsor name/email/phone or provide web URL with site].
+A message from [sponsors].